 What type of retention, screw or cement, is better for the restoration of multiple defects (bridges and full-arch restorations).
-A guide for dentists blog post v74 3 big
+A Guide for Dentists

 In this article, we will continue to discuss the differences in cemented and screw-retained dentures.
 In the article “Screw vs Cement Fixation Implant Crowns“, we addressed general issues and concluded that both types of retention can be used successfully today.
 Although screw retention offers a number of undeniable advantages, there is one specific scenario where only screw retention is appropriate.
 Specifically, if the distance from the implant platform to the opposing tooth is less than 7 mm, then only prostheses with screw-type retention are permissible.
 However, such cases are not common, allowing both types of retention to be used successfully.
 Our objective is to determine in which clinical cases cement retention is preferable and in which cases screw retention is more suitable.
 In this article, we will focus on the restoration of multiple defects, a topic that warrants enough features and practical recommendations for a separate discussion.